 I did not love this one quite as much but I still really enjoyed it.
-Ten Ships has a different feel to it, partly because, as the title indicated, it focuses on a different “ten” from the history of the world, it is written by a different author, and it about things that influenced the world, not necessarily shaped it.
-The ships that were highlighted were almost all foreign to me, so by reading the book I felt I was learning much that I had been unfamiliar with: ships and eras and countries that made a difference even though I did not know about them.
+Ten Ships has a different feel to it, partly because, as the title indicated, it focuses on a different “ten” from the history of the world, it is written by a different author, and it is about things that influenced the world, not necessarily shaped it.
+The ships that were highlighted were almost all foreign to me, so by reading the book I felt I was learning much that I had been unfamiliar with: ships and eras, and countries that made a difference even though I did not know about them.

 From Medieval Chinese treasure ships to the Greenpeace ship and the Somali Star, which pirates captured in 2008, Ten Ships certainly keeps the reader interested in a variety of areas and subjects possibly unfamiliar to them.
 I was familiar with the pirated ship and the basic history of Greenpeace, but I loved hearing from the author just how these ships were so influential in changing history and tradition.